Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 DC Uber Accident Lawyer

-Ubers in Washington, DC, have transformed how we traverse the city.
-However, this system often proved frustrating in areas like Georgetown, Takoma, or 16th Street Heights—where Metro stations are absent and taxis are sometimes hard to come by.
-Nonetheless, it served our city well for a long time.
+Ubers in Washington, DC, have transformed how we get around the city.
+In many ways, this has been an upgrade.
+However, Ubers can be expensive in areas like Georgetown, Takoma, or 16th Street Heights, where Metro stations are absent and taxis are harder to come by.
 When Uber finally did introduce its technology to Washington, DC, residents were initially apprehensive.
 The thought of getting into a vehicle driven by a regular citizen, not even a professional taxi driver, was foreign.
 But Uber quickly became a trusted mode of transportation in Washington.
-Of course, as Ubers are driven by people, many with less driving experience than professional taxi drivers, the need for Uber crash attorney s became immediately apparent.
+Of course, as Ubers are driven by people, many with less driving experience than professional taxi drivers, the need for Uber crash attorneys became immediately apparent.

-We understand the complexities of ride-share injury claims in Washington, DC.
+Gelb & Gelb has handled Uber accidents in the DMV since Uber first came to the region.
+Thus, we understand the complexities of ride-share injury claims in Washington, DC as well as, or better, than anyone.
 Since Uber’s inception in California back in 2009, its service has spread rapidly across the country.
 The presence of Uber vehicles, notably with services like UberPOOL in major metropolitan cities, is argued to reduce pollution and traffic significantly (by 75%).
-Yet, the need for a lawyer for Uber accidents in DC continues to increase.
-Since 2009, we have helped victims navigate ride-share injury claims as we have for all car accident victims across the District.
+That impact is yet to materialize.
+But perhaps at some point in the future it will take shape and less accidents will occur.
+In the meantime, since 2009, we have helped victims navigate ride-share injury claims as we have for all car accident victims across the District.

 While Uber is beneficial for many reasons, convenience is at the top of the list for people living in the Washington, DC, area.
 DC already has a fantastic public transit system.
+For this reason alone, many people choose not to own a car.
+Or, if they do own a car, they do not park it in DC’s expensive parking garages.
 Uber makes not owning a car even easier.
 According to one study, getting picked up is even faster than taxi cabs as it takes four and a half minutes for an UberX (Uber’s basic car) versus the average eight-minute wait time from a traditional taxi.
 Not to mention, an Uber ride is generally less expensive than a conventional taxi ride, according to the same study.

 Filing an Uber Accident Claim in Washington, DC

-Considering the size and power of Uber, Lyft, and any rideshare company, people often assume it’s a hard case to win.
+Considering the size and power of Uber, Lyft, and any rideshare company, people often assume it is a hard case to win.
 This is not true.
 We handle an accident with an Uber driver the same way as any auto accident, and our team of lawyers has had great success in these matters.
+Moreover, Uber is no larger a company than the insurance companies defending people in your everyday car crash.

-To win an Uber accident claim, the plaintiff—working with a DC rideshare accident lawyer—must prove that the driver was negligent.
 Uber policies are now with Farmers Insurance, and Lyft has a similar carrier that writes and administers policies for its drivers.
-Naturally, if the negligence of the particular driver is within the scope of driving for the specific company, the carrier will defend and indemnify the driver.
-Personal coverage will kick in if the driver is not working at the time.
-If a driver is on the way to pick up a passenger or drop a passenger offer), they are considered working, and the Farmer’s policy should apply.
+Naturally, if the negligence of the particular driver is within the scope of driving for the rideshare company, the carrier will defend and indemnify the driver.
+That is not to say that the driver is an employee of Uber – technically they are not.
+Nonetheless, the insurance companies are written to insure drivers when operating within the course of their app.
+Personal coverage will then kick in if the driver is not working at the time.
+If a driver is on the way to pick up a passenger or drop a passenger off, they are working for Uber, and the Farmer’s policy should apply.

 The Role of Uber’s Insurance in Accident Claims